ChameleonCloud/docs/source/technical/project.rst

 Project Details
 __________________

-Clicking on a project from either the :ref:`dashboard-page` main page or the :ref:`projects-page` page will allow you to manage one of your approved Projects.
+Clicking on a project from either the :ref:`dashboard-page` main page or the :ref:`projects-page` page will allow you to manage one of your approved *Projects*.

 .. figure:: project/projectdetails.png
   :alt: Project details

   Project details

-From within the details page of your project, you may :ref:`recharge-extend-allocation` and manage `Project Users <Project Users>`_ on your project.
+In the details page of your project, you may :ref:`recharge or extend your allocation <recharge-extend-allocation>` and :ref:`manage users <manage-users>` of your project.

 .. _recharge-extend-allocation: